patricktgriffin/TIME-Seq/README.md

 This pipeline uses a sample sheet with barcode identifyiers for each sample (example provided in /example_clock_analysis/) to demultiplex raw fastq files based on the TIME-Seq barcode that is contained in Read 2.
 Once demultiplexed, samples are processed with a relatively standard pipeline using bismark to map reads (using bowtie2) and call methylation status.

-**2. R code that can be used to analyze TIME-Seq-based epigenetic clocks from bismark-based DNAme data.**
+**2. R code that can be used to analyze TIME-Seq-based epigenetic clocks from bismark-based DNA methylation data.**

 This code multiplies coefficients by methylation percentages reported by Bismark (0-100), sums the weighted methylation, adds the intercept and then applies model adjustments coefficients a and c.
 Example coverage files and code are included in /example_clock_analysis/.